evrExpanse User Manual v.5.0.0 - updated October 4, 2024

 5. After confirming your decision, a new message will appear, confirming the successful deactivation of the license.

-By deactivating the license, you will revert to the default demo license and lose access to any premium features or benefits associated with the licensed version.
+Deactivating the license will revert it to an unactivated state, removing access to all premium features and benefits of the licensed version.

 How to use